 Metastatic Breast Cancer Herceptin monotherapy has been used in clinical trials for patients with metastatic breast cancer who have tumours that overexpress HER2 and who have failed one or more chemotherapy regimens for their metastatic disease.
-Herceptin has also been used in clinical trials in combination with paclitaxel or an anthracycline (doxorubicin or epirubicin) + cyclophosphamide as first-line

-Patients who had previously received anthracycline-based adjuvant chemotherapy were treated with paclitaxel (175 mg/m infused over 3 hours) with or without Herceptin.
-Patients could be treated with Herceptin until progression of disease.

-Herceptin monotherapy, when used as second- or third-line treatment of women with metastatic breast cancer which overexpresses HER2, results in an overall tumour response rate of 15% and a median survival of 13 months.
+Herceptin has also been used in clinical trials in combination with paclitaxel or an anthracycline (doxorubicin or epirubicin) + cyclophosphamide as first-line therapy for patients with metastatic breast cancer who have tumours that overexpress HER2.
+Patients who had previously received anthracycline-based adjuvant chemotherapy were treated with paclitaxel (175 mg/m2 infused over 3 hours) with or without Herceptin.
+Patients could be treated with Herceptin until progression of disease Herceptin monotherapy, when used as second- or third-line treatment of women with metastatic breast cancer which overexpresses HER2, results in an overall tumour response rate of 15% and a median survival of

 The use of Herceptin in combination with paclitaxel as first-line treatment of women with metastatic breast cancer that overexpresses HER2 significantly prolongs the median time to disease progression, compared with patients treated with paclitaxel alone.
 The increase in median time to disease progression for patients treated with Herceptin and paclitaxel is 3.9 months (6.9 months versus.
+3.0 months).
+Tumour response and one year survival rate are also increased for Herceptin in combination with paclitaxel versus paclitaxel alone.

 Herceptin has also been studied in a randomized, controlled trial, in combination with docetaxel, as first-line treatment of women with metastatic breast cancer.
 The combination of Herceptin and docetaxel significantly increased response rate (61% versus 34%) and prolonged the median time to disease progression (by 5.6 months), compared with patients treated with docetaxel alone.
-Median survival was also significantly increased in patients receiving the combination, compared with those receiving docetaxel alone treatment of metastatic breast cancer in HER2 overexpressing, hormon 27.9%); time to progression (4.8 months versus 2.4 months).
+Median survival was also significantly increased in patients receiving the combination, compared with those receiving docetaxel alone (31.2 months versus 22.7 months).

+Combination treatment with Herceptin and anastrozole Herceptin has been studied in combination with anastrozole for first-line treatment of metastatic breast cancer in HER2 overexpressing, hormone receptor [i.e. oestrogen-receptor (ER) and/or progesterone-receptor (PR)] positive patients.
+Progression-free survival was doubled in the Herceptin anastrozole arm compared to anastrozole (4.8 months versus 2.4 months).
+For the other parameters the improvements seen for the combination were: for overall response (16.5% versus 6.7%); clinical benefit rate (42.7% versus 27.9%); time to progression (4.8 months versus 2.4 months).
 For time to response and duration of response no difference could be recorded between the arms.
 The median overall survival was extended by 4.6 months for patients in the combination arm.
 The difference was not statistically significant; however, more than half of the patients in the anastrozole alone arm crossed over to a Herceptin containing regimen after progression of disease.
 Fifty-two percent of the patients taking Herceptin + anastrozole survived for at least 2 years compared to 45% taking anastrozole alone.